 1. Avoid cheap marketing tactics and test the content or marketing deliverables you do hire out for.

 When it comes to original writing to grow your brand – don’t use a $10 Fiverr gig to write five, ten, or fifty posts.
 Just don’t do it.
 Hire a proven writer.
-For example, that marketer could have hired a social media writer for $13/post, from our Content Shop, and received 100% original content.
+For example, that marketer could have hired a social media writer for $13/post, from Express Writers, and received 100% original content.
 However, 50 original posts would cost her $650, not $10.

 That five cents is your peace of mind.